 Librarians must make data-driven decisions to guide practice and improve information services for their community.
 To prepare you to do this, the program includes several research courses:

-You will design an action research project in your choice of topic as part of the requirements for the LIS 5900 Action Research course.
-In LIS 6900: Research Problem, students can choose to either implement an action research project or complete a project to solve a problem identified in their studies.
+You will design a research project in your choice of topic as part of the requirements for the LIS 5900 Research Methods in Library Science course.
+In LIS 6900: Research Problem, students can choose to either implement a research project or complete a project to solve a problem identified in their studies.
 Both options will lead you to become an expert in a topic you are passionate about.
 Many students have published their research projects in journals or presented them at professional conferences.

 Name |